Coronavirus drives spike in sales of Colorado mountain homes - KRDO

 Coronavirus drives spike in sales of Colorado mountain homes

-DENVER (Associated Press) - The pandemic has prompted a wave of largely urban residents to move to Colorado’s high country.
+DENVER - The pandemic has prompted a wave of largely urban residents to move to Colorado’s high country.

 The Colorado Sun reports the newcomers are scooping up primary homes, not just vacation getaways.
 Prices are at record highs, and supplies of homes for sale have never been lower.